syncfusion-content/blazor-docs/blazor/message/customization.md

 # Customization in Blazor Message

-The Message component allows you to customize the content display positions and appearance.
+The Message component allows user to customize the content display positions and appearance.
 This section explains the details about changing the content alignments and border styles for messages.

 ## Content Alignment

 Normally, the message content is aligned to the **left**.
-The Message component allows you to align the message content in the **center** or **right** through the `ContentAlignment` property.
+The Message component allows user to align the message content in the **center** or **right** through the `ContentAlignment` property.

 The following example demonstrates the message with different content alignments.